yochaigal/cairn/wip/2e/creating-backgrounds.md

 # Creating Backgrounds

-- Introduction
-- Principles
-- Anatomy of a Background
-- A Background For Your Setting
-- Bonds & Omens

 ## Introduction

-In Cairn, a PC's background is the most important element of their character, representing their past as well their present.
+In Cairn, a PC's background is the most important element of their character, representing their past as well as their present.
 Backgrounds can influence a character's knowledge, expertise, their connection with the setting, and much more.
 Backgrounds are also a filter for interpreting the results of a dice roll, or a reason to not roll at all.
 A Greenwise doesn't need to save DEX when cutting leaves from a poisonous plant, just as a Scrivener knows how to read the older form of a local tongue.
 Most importantly, backgrounds tell a story through the character's starting gear and unique history, connecting the PC to a setting and its themes.

 ## Principles